 8.0 The CAISO and Participating TO(s) shall maintain records and accounts of all costs incurred in performing the Long-Term Wheeling Through Assessment in sufficient detail to allow verification of all costs incurred, including associated overheads.
 The Requesting Scheduling Coordinator shall have the right, upon reasonable notice, within a reasonable time at the CAISO’s offices and at its own expense, to audit the CAISO’s records as necessary and as appropriate in order to verify costs incurred by the CAISO.
 Any audit requested by the Requesting Scheduling Coordinator shall be completed, and written notice of any audit dispute provided to the CAISO representative, within one hundred eighty (180) calendar days following receipt by the Requesting Scheduling Coordinator of the CAISO’s notification of the final costs of the Long-Term Wheeling Through Deliverability Assessment.

 9.0 In accordance with Section 3.7 of the LTWTP, the Requesting Scheduling Coordinator may withdraw its request for long-term priority for Wheeling Throughs at any time by written notice to the CAISO.
-Upon receipt of such notice, this Agreement shall terminate, subject to the requirements of Section 3.4.1 and 11.4 of the LTWTP.
+Upon receipt of such notice, this Agreement shall terminate, subject to the requirements of Section 3.4.1 and 11.4 of the LTWTP, provided the Scheduling Coordinator requesting a long-term Wheeling Through Priority will remain responsible for paying any costs for long-term Wheeling Through Priority Assessments incurred or irrevocably committed to prior to the withdrawal of the request.

-10.0 This Agreement shall become effective on the date the CAISO notifies the Requesting Scheduling Coordinator that the request long-term is complete pursuant to Section 3.4.1 of the LTWTP.
+10.0 This Agreement shall become effective on the date the CAISO notifies the Requesting Scheduling Coordinator that the request for a long-term Wheeling Through Priority is complete pursuant to Section 3.4.1 of the LTWTP.

 11.0 Miscellaneous.